 There is an exception, an individual/couple who is aged, disabled or blind with Medicare who is a parent or caretaker relative with children under 19 or who is pregnant may be classified as MAGI Medicaid.

-To learn more about non-MAGI vs. MAGI Medicaid, refer to Benefits Plus, Health Programs, Medicaid, MAGI Medicaid vs. Non-MAGI Medicaid.
+To learn more about non-MAGI vs. MAGI Medicaid, refer to Benefits Plus Online, Health Programs, Medicaid, MAGI Medicaid vs. Non-MAGI Medicaid.

 Additional guidance is found at https://health.ny.gov/health_care/medicaid/covid19/factsheets/eng_guide_med_cons_enrolled_thru_ldss.htm.

-Many local Medicaid offices are closed for in-person assistance.
-However, in NYC, one office remains open in each borough for in-person emergencies.
+Some local Medicaid offices remain closed for in-person assistance.
+In NYC, at least one office remains open in each borough for in-person emergencies.
 To find open locations, visit: https://www1.nyc.gov/site/hra/locations/medicaid-locations.page.

 - DOH-4220: https://www.health.ny.gov/forms/doh-4220.pdf